-At St Brigid's Parish Gisborne, we actively encourage all children to openly express their views and feel comfortable about giving voice to the things that are important to them.
+At St Leonard's Parish, we actively encourage all children to openly express their views and feel comfortable about giving voice to the things that are important to them.

 We discuss with our children what they can do if they feel unsafe and enable them to understand, identify, discuss and report on child safety.
 We listen to and act on any concerns children or their parents or carers, raise with us.
+This is particularly important for Children's Liturgy participants and Altar Servers.